IMG_0475 2.JPG

 Valuing Our Educators

 Early childhood education is not a lucrative field in the US, but this year Aventuras has stepped up our commitment to fair wages and benefits.
-We're proud to lead the field with a combination of fair pay and top-flight health, dental and vision insurance offerings for our educators.
+We're proud to lead the field with a combination of fair pay and top-flight benefit offerings for our educators.

 IMG_0499.JPG